 Cyber-attacks have become commonplace.
 It can be difficult tallying the mounting tool associated with this awful state of affairs – and even more challenging predicting what surprises lie ahead.
 Based on industry trends, expert insights and technological evolutions, Radware makes seven cyber security predictions.

 Stop DDoS attacks and find out how low and slow attacks take advantage of legitimate connections and disrupt company websites and business functions.
-With Radware's Attack Mitigation System, organizations can stop DDoS attacks similar to low and slow attacks.
+With Radware's Attack Mitigation System, organizations can prevent DDoS attacks similar to low and slow attacks.

 Modern day data centers need to not only stop DDoS attacks but learn how to maintain business operations even under duress.
 Find out how to mitigate attacks and provide the best quality of experience to customers.

 Learn why web application security is essential in CDN protection and what five challenges organizations face including dynamic attacks, SSL based attacks, non-http oriented attacks, IP based attacks and web application attacks.

 While resources are sometimes slim in modern technical environments, it is important for organizations to have an emergency response team that provides the three major elements vital to your attack mitigation program.

 Learn why web application firewalls and intrusion prevention systems are major causes of outages in organizations today.
 Prevent DDoS attacks and find out the problems that are resident in cyber attack mitigation systems.